-A recent systematic review also reported negative effects of caffeine in children at moderate

-(~3 mg/kg bw/day) and high (~5 mg/kg bw/day) intake including alteration of the sleep cycle and alterations in affective states including anxiety and depression.
-EFSA identified a reference point of 1.4 mg caffeine/kg bw/day for sleep disturbance in children.
+A recent systematic review also reported negative effects of caffeine in children at moderate (~3 mg/kg bw/day) and high (~5 mg/kg bw/day) intake including alteration of the sleep cycle and alterations in affective states including anxiety and depression.
 The American Academy of Pediatrics discourages the use of caffeine by children and adolescents due to the adverse effects of sleep disturbance on academic performance.